open menu icon

 This grade calculator relies on the information you provide, including course grades and credit hours.
 These inputs form the basis of the grade point calculation and directly impact the final result.

 To ensure accuracy, you must enter grades and credit hours exactly as they appear on your official academic transcripts.
-Even smaller discrepancies can affect the estimated GPA.
-Ensure all data matches your official transcript exactly.
+Even small discrepancies can affect the estimated GPA.
+Always match your entries exactly to your official transcript.

 2. Converting Your Grades: